Winds-AI/Frontend-development-MCP-tools-public/docs/SETUP_GUIDE.md

-**Note:-** make sure that you have devtools panel(F12) open for your localhost after setting up the server. browser related tools will work only if devtools panel is open
+**Note:** Keep Chrome DevTools (F12) open on your target tab.
+Browser related tools work only if DevTools is open.

 ### For Windsurf IDE